Mike Zunino Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in MLB.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.

-- The Twins have a 3.34 team ERA that ranks third across all league pitching staffs.
+- The Twins' 3.37 team ERA ranks fourth across all MLB pitching staffs.

-- The Twins give up the sixth-fewest home runs in baseball (30 total, 0.9 per game).
+- Twins pitchers combine to allow the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Gray (4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched) gets the start for the Twins, his seventh of the season.
+- Ryan makes the start for the Twins, his seventh of the season.
+He is 5-0 with a 2.37 ERA and 43 strikeouts in 38 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Kansas City Royals, when he threw six innings, allowing one earned run while giving up five hits.
+- The righty last pitched on Tuesday against the Chicago White Sox, when he went six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.